FRCteam1719theUmbrellaCorporation/NemoYagsl/README.md

 ### Git commands

 Note: Just use the built in visual studio code git stuff, it's easiar.
 I'm leaving this here in case.
+For the love of god, stop using Harrison's branches 💔💔💔💔💔

 ```git clone https://github.com/FRCTeam1719/2022Robot_3``` command to get brand new repository